 * We love garlic and find it not only tasty, but also a potent aphrodisiac and an excellent way to keep vampires at bay; so we often use two heads.

 What You Do

-Fry the bacon, drain it of grease and, using a sharp knife, remove the fatty bits between the meat, dicing the bacon into small pieces (about 1/2cm 1/4" squares.
+Fry the bacon, drain it of grease and remove any remaining fatty bits while dicing the it into small pieces (about 1/2cm 1/4" squares)

 Alternatively to frying the bacon, you can roast it on high heat, turning it once or twice as it cooks.
 Marsha finds this produces a dryer tastier bacon that needs very little draining.